San7o/Brenta-Engine/docs/DESIGN.md

 I could tell you that the Brenta engine was perfectly designed, with a clear vision from its inception, with a beautiful and powerful API that makes programming truly enjoyable.
 Except the fact that it would be a lie.
-It does not mean that I don't find the current design and API beautiful and fun - I think Brenta is a powerful engine - but its development has been more iterative than meticulously designed.
+I do not mean that I don't find the current design and API beautiful and fun - I think Brenta is a powerful engine - but its development has been more iterative than meticulously designed.
 I rewrote huge parts of the engine many many times, to the point where I am not scared to do big refactoring anymore - that is just routine -